-When it comes to fashion choices, summer can undoubtedly be a tricky time of year.
-But fear not, here at Idle HQ we have come up with some useful advice on what not to wear during summer.
+When it comes to fashion choices, what to wear in the summer can undoubtedly be tricky to figure out.
+But fear not, here at The Idle Man we have come up with some useful advice on what not to wear for men during summer.

 Men and their wardrobes are often unprepared to deal with extreme weather conditions and as a consequence resort to drastic measures and how could we blame you?
 If you can’t get the question “what should I wear this summer?” out of your head, you’re in the right place.
 We are here to guide you through the dos and don’ts for summer wear during the hot season.